 Concatenate

-This pre-built action located under @Generic Element.
-The functionality of this action in Avo Assure is to combine two or more strings from the input value and store the combined string in the dynamic variable.
+This is a pre-built Action located under the @Generic Element.
+The functionality of this Action in Avo Assure is to merge two or more strings provided in the input value into one complete string.
+The merged result is stored in a dynamic variable.

 Syntax